Fano manifolds containing a negative divisor isomorphic to a rational homogeneous space of Picard number one: Examples and inextendability criterion

 Let $X$ be a projective variety.
 Recall that a line bundle $\sL$ over $X$ is called \emph{simply generated} if the graded algebra

 is generated by $H^0(X,\sL)$ as a $\bbC$-algebra.
-Moreover, a line bundle $\sL$ is very ample if and only if $\sL$ is ample and simply generated.
-Using this notion we have the following useful very ampleness criterion.
+Moreover, {a line bundle $\sL$ is very ample if $\sL$ is ample and simply generated.} Using this notion we have the following useful very ampleness criterion.

 \begin{prop} Let $X$ be a normal projective and let $\sL$ be an ample line bundle on $X$.
 Suppose that $D\in \vert \sL\vert$ is a member which is irreducible and reduced as a subscheme of $X$.
-If $h^1(X,\cO_X)=0$ and $\sL\vert_D$ is very ample, then $\sL$ is very ample. \end{prop}
+If $h^1(X,\sO_X)=0$ and {$\sL\vert_D$ is simply generated}, then $\sL$ is very ample. \end{prop}